signadot/plugins/src/postgres/helm/README.md

 `db-name` | The name of the database that was created. | `signadot-postgres-k5ncuujcjllj2`

 These can be injected into the workload as in the example above.

+When the sandbox is deleted, the database will be deprovisioned.

 ## Removing the Plugin